MicrosoftDocs/data-api-builder-docs/data-api-builder/data-api-builder-cli.md

 3. Now we just have to set the `DAB_ENVIRONMENT` variable based on the environment configuration we want to consume.
 For example, if we want to use `development` environment we need to set `DAB_ENVIRONMENT=development`.

-4. If we run the command `dab start`, it will check the value of `DAB_ENVIRONMENT` and accordingly it will search for the files `dab-config.json` and `dab-config.{DAB_ENVIRONMENT}.json`. if both files are present, it will merge the files giving precedence to the environment configuration file to create a merged file `dab-config.{DAB_ENVIRONMENT}.merged.json` and use this configuration to start DAB.
+4. If we run the command `dab start`, it will check the value of `DAB_ENVIRONMENT` and accordingly it will search for the files `dab-config.json` and `dab-config.{DAB_ENVIRONMENT}.json`.
+If both files are present, It will merge the files giving precedence to the environment configuration file to create a merged file `dab-config.{DAB_ENVIRONMENT}.merged.json` and use this configuration to start DAB.

 <b>NOTE:</b>